 The Indiana comparative fault rule, often referred to as the modified comparative fault rule, reduces the amount of compensation a plaintiff can recover in a personal injury lawsuit if they are found to be partially at fault for their injuries.
 Moreover, if they are found to be more than 50% at fault, they can be barred from recovering any damages at all (Indiana Code § 34-51-2-6).

 The Indiana Comparative Fault Act (IC 34-51-2) stipulates the conditions under which this rule is applied.
 According to this Act, in cases where the plaintiff’s fault is greater than the fault of all persons whose fault proximately contributed to the claimant’s damages, the claimant is not entitled to recover any compensatory damages.
-However, if the plaintiff’s fault is less than or equal to the combined fault of all other persons involved, the total amount of damages they are entitled to recover is reduced in proportion to the plaintiff’s fault.
+However, if the plaintiff’s comparative fault in Indiana is less than or equal to the combined fault of all other persons involved, the total amount of damages they are entitled to recover is reduced in proportion to the plaintiff’s fault.

 Indiana Collateral Source Rule